TheGhouls/oct/doc/index.rst

    sudo apt-get install libxml2-dev libxslt-dev python-dev

-You can install the module with :
+You can install the OCT module with :

 .. code-block:: python

    python setup.py install

-Or using pip :
+Or with pip :

 .. code-block:: python

    pip install oct

-NB : You may encounter build error with pip or easy_install, you

 Contents